 Does My insurance Cover Losses from Coronavirus?

-With less than a dozen confirmed cases of Coronavirus in the United States (as of February 5, 2020), insurance companies are already scrambling to make sure they don’t have to pay for business interruption caused by the coronavirus outbreak.
+[Updated March 2020] With over 1000 confirmed cases of Coronavirus in the United States (as of March 11, 2020), insurance companies are already scrambling to make sure they don’t have to pay for business interruption caused by the coronavirus outbreak.

 Business owners pay for business interruption insurance for years and years hoping they never need that coverage.
 When disaster strikes, however, it isn’t unusual for insurance companies to deny claims without any justification.
 Not every claims denial is evidence of bad faith but if you have been treated unfairly or been denied coverage, you may have a bad faith claim against your carrier.